ronnyhdez/pagina_personal/content/authors/admin/_index.md

 organizations gain insigths from their data, develop data products, learn R and obtain the best practices for data science.

-Also I like to teach, share and collaborate with others so I co-organize events with [DataLatam](http://www.datalatam.com/) or by my own.
+[I'm RStudio certified trainer](https://education.rstudio.com/trainers/people/hernandez+ronny/), I like to teach , share and collaborate with others so I co-organize events with [DataLatam](http://www.datalatam.com/) or by my own.